 In conclusion, renting is more often than not the easier tactic to take.
 For many landlords looking for passive income it’s best to just stick with what works.
 Yet, for those of you feeling adventurous and prepared to take the risk, Airbnb has the potential to double your money – or suck it down the drain.

-Get more real estate tips by visiting Ali Safavi’s blog.
+Get more real estate tips and advice by visiting Ali Safavi’s blog.